Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: introduction

 \

-A very important statement in thermodynamics relates the free energy change of the {\it system} at fixed $T, V$ to the entropy change of the {\it universe}:
+Further, for a process with zero pressure-volume work, a very important statement in thermodynamics relates the free energy change of the {\it system} at fixed $T, V$ to the entropy change of the {\it universe}:

 The free energy change of the system is thus a surrogate for the entropy change of the universe in the second law.
 This is the meaning of the statement that the free energy $F$ is a thermodynamic potential at fixed $T$ and $V$.
-(Other thermodynamic potentials of course pertain for different fixed conditions; in this paper we will only consider the Helmholtz free energy $F$.)

 These considerations raise a problem in quantum thermodynamics.
 In the most common definition, introduced by von Neumann in his famous book of 1932 (the English translation was reissued \cite{vNbook} in 1996), the quantum entropy is given in terms of the eigenvalues $\rho_i$ of the density matrix: